FOOD FOR MEN

 And if you want to be healthier still, you should eat across the spectrum.
-Not just strawberries, for example, but blueberries, raspberries and blackberries.
-Not just lettuce, but onions, peppers, beets, tomatoes and cauliflower.
-Not just peanuts, but walnuts, pistachios, hazelnuts and macadamias, not to mention Brazilian nuts – good protection against the prostate cancer.
+Not just strawberries, for example, but blueberries, raspberries, and blackberries.
+Not just lettuce, but onions, peppers, beets, tomatoes, and cauliflower.
+Not just peanuts, but walnuts, pistachios, hazelnuts, and macadamias, not to mention Brazilian nuts – good protection against prostate cancer.

 John would prefer that you bought these at Whole Foods.
 But he would tell you that's not the most important part of your decision.
 What really matters is what you consume.

-Easing up on steak dinners in favor of more veggies, fruits and nuts may be associated with a longer, healthier life.
+Easing up on steak dinners in favor of more veggies, fruits, and nuts may be associated with longer, healthier life.

-Diets that are higher in plant-based foods (like fruits, vegetables, whole grains, nuts and legumes) and lower in animal-based foods (like meat, seafood, dairy and eggs) are linked to a lower risk of having a cardiovascular disease or dying from any cause, according to new research published in the Journal of the American Heart Association (and since it’s hard to believe that any specific company would benefit from this study, I intend to believe it).
+Diets that are higher in plant-based foods (like fruits, vegetables, whole grains, nuts, and legumes) and lower in animal-based foods (like meat, seafood, dairy, and eggs) are linked to a lower risk of having cardiovascular disease or dying from any cause, according to new research published in the Journal of the American Heart Association (and since it’s hard to believe that any specific company would benefit from this study, I intend to believe it).

 So, guys, as much as we love burgers, keep it in mind, especially as you age.

 But Should the Guys Switch to a Vegetarian Diet?

 You've probably seen pictures of lines of people waiting around the block for plant-based fried chicken.
 And vegetarians and investors have been swooning over Beyond Meat company since its IPO in May.